Serving in the Israeli Defense Forces - The I.D.F.

 Every permanent resident is required to serve in the IDF, irrespective of the fact that you may hold foreign citizenship.
 You will need to clarify the conditions of this issue with the embassy or consulate of your native country.

 I have done army service in another country.
-Do I still have to serve in the IDF?
+Do I still have to serve in the Israeli defence force?

 You will be given a reduction in the length of your service in the IDF if you have served in a foreign army.
 You will of course, have to provide proof.
 All these substantiating documents need to be translated into Hebrew and notarized.